e200/MakeAccessible/readme.md

 # Make/Accessible

-A PHP package that let you easely access or test inaccessible instance members like private, protected methods and properties.
+A very lightweight PHP package that let you easely access or test inaccessible instance members like private, protected methods and properties.

 ## Table of contents